 Each party receiving Confidential Information shall be responsible for any breach of this provision that is caused by any of its employees, affiliates, representatives or agents and such party agrees to indemnify and hold harmless the other party from and against any liabilities, claims, damages, losses, costs and expenses resulting, directly or indirectly, from any breach by a party, or any of its employees or independent contractors, of any provision of this Agreement.
 The obligations of this Section shall survive termination of this Agreement for a period of 3 years.

 One additional thing to point out is that a factory will rarely, if ever, sign an NDA.
 Due to the nature of both the garment industry and the sewing floor set-up, they are not able to hide the product in the event that a potential visitor stops by.
-At this point, the product is close to being finished and released out into the world for sale.

 Feel free to comment or reach out with any NDA questions you may have!